saas786/obsidian-notes-1/HECO/Condensate System Checkout.md

 >1.
 What is the purpose of the condensate system?

 The purpose of the condensate system is to condense the steam from the turbine in the condenser.
-The condensate is stored in the hotwell which is
+The condensate is stored in the hotwell which is pumped out by the condensate pumps through a series of feedwater heaters to raise its temperature and pressure and provide net positive suction head to the boiler feed pumps

 >2.
 Draw a functional condensate system.
 >-	What are the inter-phasing systems?